 • 58 cents for full time, year round workers

-November 18, 2025 is Native Women’s Equal Pay Day, which falls within Native American Heritage Month.
+Native Women’s Equal Pay Day falls within Native American Heritage Month.
 As we celebrate and honor the rich history and culture of indigenous peoples, it is imperative that we raise awareness about the economic insecurity Native women face.

 On Native Women’s Equal Pay Day, we are bringing attention to the fact that Native American women continue to have one of the most significant wage disparities in the United States.
 Currently, Native women who are full-time year round workers only make 58 cents on the dollar compared to non-Hispanic, white men.
 The gap widens to a devastating 53 cents for all Native women workers (full time year-round + part time and part year), when compared to all non-Hispanic, white male workers.
 These numbers do not merely serve as statistics, they reveal the financial hardship millions of Native American women experience in the United States.